Lena Thomson: Personal life

 Thomson was born in December 1868 in Stoke Newington, London, the daughter of Robert Thomson, a ship owner, and Margaret née Bonthron.
 She married Edward Charles Lyndhurst Towne in November 1898.
 In 1889, the family had moved to a new house, Grangemuir, opposite Wimbledon Common.
 Robert Thomson died in Wimbledon in June 1909, aged 70.
-Lena Thomson died in Marseilles, France in April 1938, aged 69.
+Lena Thomson died in Marseille, France in April 1938, aged 69.